A new hotel in central Java is trying to claim the title of " world's thinnest hotel" at 2.8 meters wide.

 In Salatiga, Ary found a piece of land that no one wanted to buy because it was not square.
 Now, on that land is the Pitu Rooms hotel with 7 rooms, 5 floors high.
 Each room is large enough to fit a double bed and a small bathroom with shower, toilet and different interior decoration.

 The town lies at the foot of Mount Merbabu.
 Guests at PituRooms can enjoy spectacular mountain views from their hotel rooms.
-There is a restaurant on the top floor of the hotel specializing in local cuisine.
+There is a rooftop restaurant specializing in local cuisine.
 Pitu Rooms also plans to host events and art exhibitions.

-“I want people to experience Salatiga in a new way,” said the hotel owner.
+“I want people to experience Salatiga in a new way,” the hotel owner said.

-Salatiga, located more than 480 kilometers southeast of the capital Jakarta, is virtually unknown to international visitors, which is why, despite being open for nearly a year, the hotel has only welcomed about 5 percent of its international guests.
+Salatiga, located more than 480 kilometers southeast of the capital Jakarta, is largely unknown to international visitors, which is why, despite being open for nearly a year, the hotel has only welcomed about 5% of its international guests.

-Still, among Indonesians, Salatiga is known for its good food, infrastructure and quality of life.
-Most people rate the town as “a great place to retire.”
+Still, among Indonesians, Salatiga is known for its good food, infrastructure and quality of life, with most residents rating the town as “a great place to retire.”

 According to vnexpress.net